twardoch/gimeltra/README.md

 Gimeltra supports 24 scripts: Latn (Latin), Arab (Arabic), Ethi (Ethiopic), Armi (Imperial Aramaic), Brah (Brahmi), Chrs (Chorasmian), Egyp (Egyptian hieroglyphs), Elym (Elymaic), Grek (Greek), Hatr (Hatran), Hebr (Hebrew), Mani (Manichaean), Narb (Old North Arabian), Nbat (Nabataean), Palm (Palmyrene), Phli (Inscriptional Pahlavi), Phlp (Psalter Pahlavi), Phnx (Phoenician), Prti (Inscriptional Parthian), Samr (Samaritan), Sarb (Old South Arabian), Sogd (Sogdian), Sogo (Old Sogdian), Syrc (Syriac), Ugar (Ugaritic)

+### Conversion steps

+The conversion uses the [`.json`](gimeltra/gimeltra_data.json) file derived from the `.tsv` table.
+The selection of the conversion rules is based on ISO 15924 script codes.
+The code mimics a simple OpenType glyph processing model, but with Unicode characters:

+#### 1. Preprocessing with a `ccmp` table

+1. Split ligatures into single letters, also
+2. Decompose into Unicode NFD and drop the marks.

+#### 2. Character replacement in the `csub` table

+1. Try direct source-target script mapping.
+2. If that does not exist, convert into `Latn`.
+3. Try from `Latn` to target script
+4. If that’s not available, fallback from `Latn` to `<Latn` and try to convert to the target script.

+#### 3. Postprocessing

+1. Replace letters by their contextual final forms using the `fina` table.
+2. Replace series of letters by Unicode ligatures using the `liga` table.

+Characters that aren’t covered by the mappings are passed through.
+This may change in future (or there will be an option to keep non-letters but drop letters and marks).

+### Data table

 The below [table](gimeltra/) exists in `.numbers` and `.tsv` formats.
 The `.numbers` file is the source, which I export to `.tsv`, and then I [update](gimeltra/update.py) the [`.json`](gimeltra/gimeltra_data.json), which the transliterator uses.

 There are some simple conventions in the table: